OWASP/www-project-automated-threats-to-web-applications/migrated_content.md

 # FAQs

   - What do you mean by "web", "application" and "automated threat"?
-    See the definitions in the project's {{\#switchtablink:Project Scope and Definitions|glossary}}.
+    See the definitions in the project's \#switchtablink:Project Scope and Definitions|glossary}}.

 <!-- end list -->